Women’s Bible Study Autumn 2021

-The Women’s Bible Study meets first and third Thursdays 7:00 – 8:30 pm.
-The Autumn 2020 Session begins September 17.
-This season’s text is First Corinthians, by Melissa Spoelstra.
+The Women’s Bible Study meets on selected Thursdays 7:00 – 8:30 pm, in the Library.
+The Autumn 2021 Session begins September 30.
+This season’s text is Children of the Day 1 & 2 Thessalonians, by Beth Moore.
+Dates include:

 Growlers & Theology